 CREATIVE WRITING COURSE?……………….DON’T WASTE YOUR MONEY.

 You know what?
-Creative writing courses have a lot in common with asylum seekers.
-They continue to pop up everywhere.
-Now I’ll readily admit to not knowing too much about world politics, but what I do know about creative writing courses is that most of them are a complete waste of time and a huge drain on your hard earned finances.
-Indeed if they were a requisite to embarking on a great writing career then they would surely have been around to launch the stellar careers of Steinbeck, Sinclair, Chaucer, Shakespeare, Wilde, Dickens et al and all of the other writing stars that light up the literary firmament.
+Creative writing courses are the asylum seekers of the literary world.
+They pop up everywhere.
+Now I’ll readily admit to not knowing too much about world politics, but what I do know about creative writing courses is that majority of them are a complete waste of time, and a huge drain on your hard earned finances.
+Indeed if they were a requisite to becoming a successful novelist they would surely have been around to launch the stellar careers of Steinbeck, Salinger, Chaucer, Shakespeare, Wilde, Dickens even JKR, and all of the other writing stars that light up the literary firmament.
 Years ago the great American author Upton Sinclair opined that a creative writing course was akin to attending a cookery class to learn how to change the oil in your car.
+Indeed.

-Now I don’t blame the plethora of Universities, colleges and other establishments that quickly set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and JK Rowling’s, but literature has been flourishing and blossoming for hundreds of years without them.
-And I would go so far to suggest that if racing hamsters led to a fruitful career you can bet your life that the nation’s universities would be falling over themselves to offer a BA in it?
+Now I don’t blame the plethora of Universities, colleges and other private quick profit seeking establishments that set up these courses in order to fleece the unsuspecting Ernest Hemmingway’s and Lee Child’s, but literature flourished and blossomed for hundreds of years without them.
+And I would go so far as to suggest that if racing hamsters led to a fruitful career you can bet your testicles that the nation’s universities would be falling over themselves to offer a BA in it?